dthree/vantage/examples/firewall/README.md

-# Vantage Server with Koa.js
+# Vantage Server with Firewall

 This is an example of a Vantage server with a built-in firewall for basic access control.